Hussain4398/starter-gatsby-blog/README.md

  Steps to create an order are:

-  - Choose the location you are placing the order from.
+ <a id="branch"></a>
+  - Choose the location you are generating the order from.
+For example if your store has 2 locations (such as Islamabad and Karachi) you will choose the location from which you will be fulfilling the order placed by your customer.
+If your customer is based in Karachi you would normally chose your store location as Karachi but there can be exceptions for example if the item you want to sell is available in your Islamabad store.
+If you only have one store (you are a home based business you will have one location).

  <p align="center">
  <img width="400" height="150" alt"[Screenshot 2022-03-25 at 4 54 02 PM]" src="https://user-images.githubusercontent.com/101874906/160117599-9539bd2f-37f9-4548-b891-79843f60aec6.png"></p>

   - Choose the customer recieving the order, customers who have already ordered from your Slate store will be shown in the table, choose customer.
 For new customers view <a href="#Create-Customer">Create customer</a> on how to add a new customer to your Slate store.

-  - When you have chosen a customer and the location your dashboard will look like the image below.
+  - We have chosen an existing customer and location for us it is Slate HQ for you it will be the name of your stores location, for more information on adding a location <a href="#Location">click here</a>.
+Our dashboard looks like the image below.

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 16 14 PM]" src="https://user-images.githubusercontent.com/101874906/160119249-e63a52c6-e642-4a8a-8386-32ded5cc3633.png"></p>

  - Choose **Create Order**

+  - Choose:
-  - Choose the product, that you have created in inventory, for more information on creating an inventory item <a href="#Inventory">click here</a>, the taxes that you have added to your Slate store, for more information on how to add taxes <a href="#Taxes">click here</a> and the discount you have added to your Slate store, for more information on how to add discounts <a href="#Discounts">click here</a>.
+    1. the product with the variation of the product you want for example if you are looking to buy a polo shirt for yourself and you are a size medium, you will choose medium that you have created in inventory, for more information on creating an inventory item <a href="#Inventory">click here</a>,
+    2. the taxes that you have added to your Slate store, for more information on how to add taxes <a href="#Taxes">click here</a>,
+    3. the discount you have added to your Slate store, for more information on how to add discounts <a href="#Discounts">click here</a>.

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 20 40 PM]" src="https://user-images.githubusercontent.com/101874906/160121814-084018e4-23d2-4464-a818-40969fa88ee7.png"></p>

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 20 50 PM]" src="https://user-images.githubusercontent.com/101874906/160122002-839b52df-e25b-4753-a61b-fd988fb90472.png"></p>

-  - Once added, your page will look like the image below.
+  - We have chosen the examples we added for product, taxes and discounts so our dashboard looks like the image below.

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 43 01 PM]" src="https://user-images.githubusercontent.com/101874906/160123316-f5f38635-db06-416f-b5ee-f3c0fcfcd3ed.png"></p>

   - Choose **Continue**

   - Then choose the way the customer recieves the order.
-There 2 options to choose from:
+There are 2 options to choose from:

-  1. Pickup
-  2. Delivery
+   1. Pickup, the customer picks up the order from the branch chosen <a href="#branch">above</a>.

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 43 14 PM]" src="https://user-images.githubusercontent.com/101874906/160123801-d53953b6-eea1-4736-af39-7e1eb17f732d.png"></p>

-  - If you choose delivery, choose the delivery address for your customer, to learn how to manually add the delivery address **click here**.
-Customer details pop up underneath the table when you choose the customer, as shown in the image below.
+   2. Delivery, the merchant has to dispatch the order to the customers given address.
+Choose the delivery address for your customer.
+If your registered customer has to have the order delivered to a new address choose **Add Address**, for more information on how to add a new address **click here**.
+We chose an existing customer so their details pop up underneath the table when we chose the address for delivery, as shown in the image below.

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 43 37 PM" src="https://user-images.githubusercontent.com/101874906/160124461-77547e5c-b18c-4bb8-ac03-59af48e22ed9.png"></p>